-WAAY 31 sat down with one of the honorees, Brenda Martin, who is using her journey to self-confidence to inspire future generations.
+WAAY 31 sat down with one of the honorees, Sandra Cepeda.
+Cepeda is using her cancer journey to encourage others to follow their dreams.

-Waay 31 is a proud sponsor of the WEDC Foundation's "Women Honoring Women" event.
-It is Thursday, September 20th at the Von Braun Center in Huntsville.
+WAAY 31 is a proud sponsor of the WEDC Foundation's "Women Honoring Women" event.
+It is Thursday, September 20th at the Von Braun Center.
 Money raised from the event will go towards scholarships and educational workshops for college women.

 To learn more about the organization, click HERE.